vryy/4C/doc/readthedocs/materialdevelopment.rst

 ::

-  class MyNewMaterialType : public CORE::COMM::ParObjectType
+  class MyNewMaterialType : public Core::COMM::ParObjectType

 This class is just to define the material itself, together with its respective parameter set.